-Additionally, GHC Is looking at the community college systems in Colorado and California, where we may be able to get information on other small, rural community colleges.
-Both of these states have state-affiliated CTC Systems, with central reporting and data available to the public.
+Additionally, GHC is looking at the community college systems in Colorado and California, where data may be available on other small, rural community colleges.
+Both of these states have state-affiliated Community and Technical College Systems, with central reporting and data available to the public.

-As with data from the Oregon colleges, the methodology may not exactly match the WA SBCTC data, but GHC should be able to use the system data to provide an external reference for certain progress and completion measures.
+As with data from the Oregon colleges, the methodology may not exactly match the Washington State Board for Community and Technical College's data, but GHC should be able to use the system data to provide an external reference for certain progress and completion measures.
+As of this writing, potential individual peer colleges from CA and CO have not yet been identified.